ThFinn/EVA-Project/README.md

 # Simulation
 The simulation screen shows a green circle which is the 'drone', a red circle which is the 'master' and a white circle which is the 'charging station'

+Manual drone control can be done with the arrow keys for now